whaynes/STCW23/jekyll/assessments/Engine/OICEW-3-1E.md

 <!--rowstart-->

-[Determine](guidelines#evaluateinspecttest) if phase rotation is correct for desired direction of motor rotation
+{% do Determine, evaluateinspecttest %} if phase rotation is correct for desired direction of motor rotation

 <!--cellbreak-->